 Situated on the east coast of England, Skegness is a classic holiday destination for the UK.
 It is home to several visitor attractions, such as an amusement park, aquarium and model village, while the stretches of unspoilt coastline mean there really is something for all ages.
 Skegness’s train station is situated right in the town centre, so all amenities are easily accessible.
 There are also plenty of restaurants in the town to satisfy even the biggest appetite built up from a day at the seaside.

-Skegness, is served by one train station, so booking tickets from around the country is pretty straightforward.
-The most direct trains run from Nottingham, with an average journey time of 2h 15m, while other nearby towns have a direct connection.
-Visitors travelling from London, or those travelling south from Newcastle, for example, will have to change at Grantham, where the final leg of the journey is around 1h 30m.
+Skegness is served by one train station, so booking tickets from around the country is pretty straightforward.
+The most direct trains run from Nottingham, with an average journey time of 2h 15m.
+If you're travelling from London, or from south from Newcastle, you will have to change at Grantham, where the final leg of the journey is around 1h 30m.

 Once you arrive in Skegness, you will find a variety of services at the station, such as bicycle storage, toilet facilities and wheelchair accessibility.
 The ticket office is open from Monday to Saturday, with general information services available all week.

 Getting around Skegness couldn’t be easier – upon leaving the station, there are bus stands and taxi ranks with transport ready to take you anywhere in the town.
 The Skegness Seasiders are open-top buses that'll take you between the train station, Butlins, Fantasy Island and Ingoldmells.
 Buses leave Skegness Interchange at around 6am, with the last bus of the day departing at just after 11pm.